Sailing the Italian Adriatic coast: Complete guide

 What to do in Bari

-Bari Vecchia, the old town, is a veritable labyrinth of narrow streets where it's great to get lost.
+Bari Vecchia, the old town, is a veritable labyrinth of narrow streets where it's good to get lost.
 You'll discover magnificent palaces, baroque churches and bustling squares.

-Don't miss the basilica of San Nicola, an important pilgrimage site and a jewel of Romanesque architecture.
-The Norman-Swabian castle, overlooking the town, offers an exceptional panoramic view.
+Don't miss the basilica of San Nicola, an important pilgrimage site and a gem of Romanesque architecture.
+The Norman-Swabian castle, overlooking the town, offers exceptional panoramic views.

-For a relaxing break, head to the lungomare, a long seafront promenade stretching for several kilometres.
+For a relaxing break, head for the lungomare, a long seaside promenade stretching for several kilometers.
 Here you can admire the Adriatic Sea, go for a bike ride or simply relax on a café terrace.

 Sailing in Bari

-Bari offers yachtsmen an ideal starting point for exploring the Apulian coastline.
-The well-equipped port of Bari offers a range of services to welcome sailors: moorings, supplies and repairs.
+Bari offers boaters an ideal starting point for exploring the Apulian coastline.
+The well-equipped port of Bari offers a range of services to welcome sailors: moorings, supplies, repairs.

 The Adriatic Sea is generally calm around Bari, but it's important to check the weather forecast before each outing.
 Winds can sometimes be strong, especially in summer.
 The best time to sail is spring or autumn, when temperatures are mild and the waters calm.